sdorsett/blog/_posts/2014-04-20-vagrant-boxes.md

 [root@centos-6-5 ~]# umount /dev/cdrom
 {% endhighlight %}

-### 6. We will next follow the steps on [creating a base box](https://docs.vagrantup.com/v2/boxes/base.html) from the Vagrant website.
+### 6. We will next follow the steps for [creating a base box](https://docs.vagrantup.com/v2/boxes/base.html) from the Vagrant website.

 One thing to point out is we will be configuring the vagrant template for password less SSH using a vagrant user with the password of "vagrant."
 The Vagrant website mentions 'by default, Vagrant expects a "vagrant" user to SSH into the machine as.
 This user should be setup with the insecure keypair that Vagrant uses as a default to attempt to SSH.
 Also, even though Vagrant uses key-based authentication by default, it is a general convention to set the password for the "vagrant" user to "vagrant."'